micro-analytics/micro-analytics-cli/writing-adapters.md

 `micro-analytics` database adapters are simple JavaScript modules which export an object with some methods.
 They _have_ to be called `micro-analytics-adapter-xyz`, where `xyz` is the name users will pass to the `DB_ADAPTER` environment variable when starting `micro-analytics`.

+If you want to see an example adapter, check out the default [`flat-file-db` adapter](https://github.com/mxstbr/micro-analytics-adapter-flat-file-db)!

 ## Overview

 The methods every adapter has to have are: